Precision Mensuration

 with an India stone.

-This offset gage has a magnetic bottom which attracts debris.
+This offset gauge has a magnetic bottom

-The spring is too strong for very small end mills.
+strong for very small end mills.

 2.0000".

-The micrometer was first locked at 3.0000" using the
+was first locked at 3.0000" using the

 block.

-Mill Z-offset gage (instructions)
+Mill Z-offset gauge (instructions)

 used to set tool lengths.

-mill more quickly & accurately than
+Needle-based, Z-offset gauges set the mill more quickly & accurately

 illuminated types plus they are not damaged by over travel.

-Animation showing a 2.000" Z-offset height being set on the
+Animation showing a 2.000" Z-offset height being set

 Taig CNC Z-axis using the Mach3 MPG step mode.

-Electric-type Z-offset gage with 0.0002" repeatability.
+Electric-type Z-offset gauge with 0.0002" repeatability.

 It has a 1" x 2" x 3"